Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Integrated 4G SIM (recommended)

 The most reliable solution for changing locations.
-The terminal establishes a mobile connection independently.
-The SIM is pre-installed with most Swiss providers and the data costs are included in the rental or service price.
-Transaction data are minimal (few kilobytes per payment), so that even a weak network is sufficient.
+The terminal establishes a mobile phone connection independently.
+The SIM is pre-installed by most Swiss providers and the data costs are included in the rental or service price.
+Transaction data is minimal (a few kilobytes per payment), so even a weak network is sufficient.

 Smartphone hotspot

-Some low-cost terminals (e.g. Bluetooth models) connect to your smartphone and use its mobile connection.
-That works, but has disadvantages: your mobile phone battery is additionally loaded, the payment process stalls in case of Bluetooth interruptions, and you are dependent on a second device.
-For food trucks with high throughput, this is rather a temporary solution than a permanent one.
+Some inexpensive terminals (e.g. Bluetooth models) connect to your smartphone and use its mobile phone connection.
+This works, but has disadvantages: your mobile battery is additionally loaded, in the event of Bluetooth interruptions the payment process stalls, and you depend on a second device.
+For food trucks with high throughput, this is more of a temporary fix than a long-term solution.

 Event Wi-Fi or public Wi-Fi